BGforgeNet/bg2-tweaks-and-tricks/docs/items.md

 - Periart of Proof against Poison
 - Protection from Poison scrolls

+_This fix is already included in EE games._

 ### Distinct quest items

 Some quests require annoying search for items that don't stand out in any way.
 Example: Perdue's sword looks just like any other short sword.